Wizkid: Endorsements

 In 2012, Wizkid signed a one-year endorsement deal with Pepsi reportedly worth US$350,000.
 He travelled to Beirut, Lebanon, with Tiwa Savage for a Pepsi commercial shoot.
 On 28 May 2013, Premium Times reported that Wizkid had signed a one-year deal with MTN Nigeria.
 The newspaper also reported that Wizkid's Pepsi contract was renewed for two more years.
 In November 2013, Wizkid signed an endorsement deal with Guinness for the Guinness World of More concert, held at the Eko Convention Centre of the Eko Hotel and Suites on Victoria Island, Lagos.
 In June 2015, Pulse Nigeria reported that Wizkid had left MTN and signed a ₦128 million deal with GLO.
+He is the first African artist to reach one million followers on Twitter.

 Record label and contract

 Empire Mates Entertainment

 In February 2013, Wizkid tweeted a subliminal message and tweaked his Twitter account.
-He also moved out of the E.M.E mansion in Lagos and acquired his own home in the Lekki Phase 1 area.
+He also moved out of the E.M.E mansion in Lagos and acquired his home in the Lekki Phase 1 area.
 Prior to Wizkid's subliminal tweets, Banky W pacified fans by assuring them that nothing was amiss.
 Furthermore, it was reported that troubles within E.M.E began as early as the E.M.E All Stars concert in 2012.
 It was also reported that money was at the centre of the controversy.
 On 30 April 2013, Nigerian Entertainment Today reported that Wizkid and E.M.E had reunited after contract negotiations.
 Wizkid departed E.M.E following the release of his second studio album and the expiration of his five-year contract.
 In a video interview with Capital Xtra in October 2019, Wizkid said he left E.M.E without any money.